 In this dimension of Participative Leadership, subordinates are only temporarily involved in decision-making and operational management.
 This short-term participation uses a formal structure and direct participation framework.
 An example of this form of participation is when an organisation introduces a new project, and has an existing team perform the start-up phase.
 This is usually for a short period, after which decision-making power is returned to the project leader.

-The above forms of Participative Leadership all have a formal nature.
+The above forms all have a formal nature.
 However, participative leadership may also occur in less formal settings.
 A typical informal setting or situation has no set rules or procedures.
 Instead, everything is evaluated and addressed on the spot.
 An example is a planned manager meeting, in which he/she informs his/her employees of upcoming changes or bad news, for example.

 In the employee property dimension, subordinates can participate in certain elements of company decision-making, although the degree to which they can depends on each employee’s position.
 Generally speaking, employees in a lower position have fewer opportunities to participate in direct management or decision-making than colleagues in a higher position.